 WGBC provides spiritual welfare and social support to the needy in the church as well as in the local community.
 Our driving factor is that Jesus Christ commanded us to go into all the world and preach the Gospel and discipling them and their faith and trust in Jesus.

-Which is ran on Friday evenings and around an average of 70 people attend.
+Meets every other Friday evening during school term time from 7.30pm at Willesden Green Baptist Church.
+This season, it will recommence on 10th September 2021.
+An average of 70 people attend.
 Those attending are mainly homeless, alcoholics, suffering depression, generally poor in health, drug addicts.
-Sandwiches, tea, coffee as well as a 2 course meal (main / desert) are provided.
-Clothes are provided when available for both warm and cold days.
 There is a teaching of God’s word and prayer as well as counselling to those who ask for it.
 A variety of people come to the church seeking practical help as well.

-We have yearly missions to different parts of the UK and Northern Ireland at Summer time by the members of the Church in partnership with other church’s in the area we are going to.
+We have yearly missions to different parts of the UK and Northern Ireland at Summer time by the members of the Church in partnership with other churches in the area.

+Meets every Friday at 7.30pm during school term time.
 This continues to progress well with around 16-20 people attending weekly.
 It seems almost every week a new person attends and the group has now settled in well and opportunities are now given to members of the group to lead.
-The group organised a weekend away from 13th to 15th April at the London School of Theology (LST).
-There were 15 youth and young adults who attended with some wonderful teachings, fellowship, games and bonding sessions which strengthened the unity amongst the youth/young adults group

 This continues to be an on-going work for members in different areas of church work to improve the quality of knowledge and so improve performance and for most to meet the Fire Assessment requirements .